g0h4n/hashcatDefaultEnterprisePasswordRule/README.md

 Here is a **hashcat rule** for building a list of passwords.
 These are the formats I've seen most often in companies.

-# How to used it?🔨
+# How to use it?🔨

 Create one file named **wordlist.txt** with for example the name of your target company: